Great Lakes megalopolis: Major land and marine transportation corridors

 The Great Lakes Megalopolis includes the following major inter-urban corridors that are provided with freeway and passenger rail service in both the core and fringe areas of the mega-region.
 Major waterways for shipping and cruising are also indicated where applicable.
 Amtrak in the United States and Via Rail in Canada offer rail passenger service, while most Class I freight rail services also connect these points.
 Major rail shipping services in both Canada and the United States is provided on tracks owned by Canadian National Railway and Canadian Pacific Railway.

 Chicago-Milwaukee-Minneapolis/St. Paul

 This corridor occupies the northwestern fringe of the megalopolis.
 It occupies northern Illinois, southern Wisconsin, and parts of eastern Minnesota.
 Interstate 94 and Amtrak's Empire Builder and Borealis trains run roughly parallel from Chicago to Minneapolis/St. Paul by way of Milwaukee and Madison, Wisconsin.
-The Chicago-Milwaukee segment is served by Amtrak Hiawatha and runs 7 times per day, making it by far the highest volume Amtrak route not on the east or west coast.
+The Chicago-Milwaukee segment is served by Amtrak Hiawatha and runs seven times per day.